adelikinz/assignment4/README.md

 <details>
   <summary> How to use our API </summary>

-Welcome to pet haven.
+Welcome to pet haven :dog:

 Pet haven is a place where people can come and experience the joys of having a pet, without worrying about all the hassle, fuss or initial commitments!

 To experience this joy, please follow the below instructions:

-Open up Pycharm or another IDE of your choice and open up the terminal.
+1. Open up Pycharm or another IDE of your choice and open up the terminal.
-Navigate to the directory where you want to clone this repository.
+2. Navigate to the directory where you want to clone this repository.
-Clone the repository by copying and pasting the below in your terminal:
-	git clone https://github.com/adelikinz/assignment4.git
+3. Clone the repository by copying and pasting the below in your terminal: git clone https://github.com/adelikinz/assignment4.git
 4. Install the following packages via the terminal: pip install flask (pip3 install flask for mac user) pip install requests (pip3 install requests for mac user) pip install mysql-connector-python (pip3 install mysql-connector-python for mac user)